-3.1.1 Design & development
+2.2.1.1 Design & development

 The key approach in my practice has been the design and development of educational software, multimedia resources, systems and ultimately courses.
 This design approach has been in a context where new technology offers new and unknown opportunities and despite disquiet about technology-led approaches, has inspired creativity and innovation in my practice.
 The key to this research approach has been a combination of developing design methodology and rigorous evaluation in real-world contexts.
-In this sense, I have been unconsciously engaged in a design science approach:
+In this sense, I have been unconsciously engaged in a 'design science' approach as discussed in the Theoretical and Conceptual Framework section of this dissertation.